-Personnel actively engaged in sample collection, data analysis, and data validation for the projects are required to read applicable sections of this QAPP and sign a Personnel Sign-off Sheet.
+Personnel actively engaged in sample collection, data analysis, and data validation for this project are required to read applicable sections of this QAPP and sign a Personnel Sign-off Sheet.
 The master list of signatures will be kept with the project work control documentation.

-Project Position Title Organization Specialized Training/ Certification, if any Signature Date Sampler LATA Kentucky N/A Sample/Data Management Manager LATA Kentucky N/A Independent Third-Party Data Validator Los Alamos Technical Associates, Ohio N/A
+Project Position Title Organization Specialized Training/ Certification, if any Signature Date Sampler FPDP N/A Sample Management Office FPDP N/A Independent Third-Party Data Validator Los Alamos Technical Associates (LATA), Ohio N/A Environmental Radiation Protection and Risk Assessment Manager FPDP N/A